 Hupperetz (1966) studied Ancient History and Provincial Roman Archaeology at Radboud University in Nijmegen.
 In 2004 he defended his PhD thesis at he University of Tilburg - on The memory of a street - Eighthundred years of living in the Visserstraat in Breda.
 Promotores were prof. dr. G.W.J.
 Rooijakkers and prof. dr. A.J.
 Bijsterveld.

-He is a heritage specialist in the field of museology, (Roman and late medieval) archaeology, castles, housing culture, cultural landscape and urban environment focused on extra value by digital and virtual media and a multidisciplinary approach.
+He is a heritage specialist in the field of digital and new media, museology, (Roman and late medieval) archaeology, castles, housing culture, cultural landscape and urban environment focused on extra value by a multidisciplinary approach.

 - development of and research on historical and archaeological exhibitions

 - advising on heritage related to museology, archaeology, cultural landscape and urban environment.

 - multidisciplinary research: combining archaeology, historical research on archives and architectural history; specialized on museology, digital heritage, archaeology, castles and early modern citylife

 "Wim Hupperetz, The memory of a street.
 Eight-hundred years of living in the

 Visserstraat in Breda